top of page

 BIOGRAPHY

-Miho Janvier is a space physicist at the Institut d’Astrophysique Spatiale, France.
-While her doctorate degree is in plasma physics and applications to nuclear fusion science, her current work focuses on the understanding of when solar flares occur, how solar storms travel in space and how they impact planetary environments in the solar system.
+After obtaining her doctorate degree in plasma physics with applications to nuclear fusion science, she developed her research and expertise to better understand how solar flares occur, how solar storms travel in space and how they impact planetary environments in the solar system.
+She holds a civil servant position as an Associate Astronomer at the Institut d’Astrophysique Spatiale (France).

 Miho was named WIRED UK Innovation fellow in 2016 and is a TED Fellow since 2017